Home / Wine bars and restaurants / 10 Best Restaurants In Tuscany, Italy

 Join Traditional Italian Cooking Class in the Florence Countryside

 Notable chefs at the restaurant include Annie Féolde, Italo Bassi, and Riccardo Monco.
 The restaurant offers a tasting menu with an average price per person of $225, and it is known for its exquisite wine collection.
+The restaurant has a reputation for its dedication to the finest ingredients and culinary excellence.
+A diverse and exquisite menu features a variety of culinary experiences for its guests.

 Join Cooking Class In A Private Villa Near Florence With Transfer

 One of their notable menus is the “Evolution” menu, which pays homage to Italian cuisine through the use of high-quality ingredients, innovative techniques, and exceptional flavors.
 This menu is designed to be enjoyed by all guests at the same table, making it a communal and immersive dining experience.
+Additionally, there is a menu called “Madre Terra,” which showcases the restaurant’s commitment to sustainability and a connection to the earth.
+It features dishes that emphasize seasonal and locally sourced ingredients, reflecting a deep respect for nature and the environment.

 IO Osteria Personale, Florence